1970 Wisconsin gubernatorial election

 The 1970 Wisconsin gubernatorial election was held on November 3, 1970.
-Democrat Patrick Lucey won the election with 54% of the vote, winning his first term as Governor of Wisconsin and defeating Republican Jack B. Olson.
+Democrat Patrick J. Lucey won the election with 54.23% of the vote, winning his first term as Governor of Wisconsin and defeating incumbent lieutenant governor, Republican Jack B. Olson.
 Roman R. Blenski unsuccessfully sought the Republican nomination.
+As of 2024, this is the last time the Democratic gubernatorial candidate carried Oconto County.

+This was the first gubernatorial election in Wisconsin where the governor was elected to a four year term on the same ticket as the Lieutenant Governor.

+Primary election

+The primary election was held on September 8, 1970.
+Nominees for Governor and Lieutenant Governor were selected in separate primaries before running on a joint ticket in the general election.